0durgeshsingh-in/CPlusPlus/07 IF ELSE/ifelse.md

-Understanding if-else in C++ (Detailed Explanation)
+## if-else in C++

-The if-else statement is a fundamental control structure in C++ that allows the program to make decisions based on conditions.
+* The if-else statement is a fundamental control structure in C++ that allows the program to make decisions based on conditions.

 ---